giangpro93/EECS-448-Minesweeper/WriteUp.md

 ## Tiernon
 Tiernon built and designed a majority of the frontend.
 Originally embedded ruby files for use with rails, he had to pivot to building them entirely out of js/html/css once we switched technologies.
 He also worked extensively on updating the board once the backend changed the state of the game.

+# Challenges

+## Ruby on Rail
+Well, it turns out two weeks is not long enough for us to learn a new programming language and web framework, and produce a MVP capable of playing minesweeper.
+Tragic.
+None of us had experience with any sort of system that revolved around Model/View/Controller (most of us had never heard of MVC before).
+After a week and 5 days of toiling in Rails, we gave up on Ruby on Rails for technologies we were more familiar with.

+## Time Crunch
+Saturday night we decided to use python.
+So it was all hands on deck for the last day or so of our project.
+And we're not one for pygame , so we decided to change our embedded ruby html files to normal html files and build a backend using flask.
+The biggest challenge on this aspect was the time crunch because most of us were familiar with flask, python, and html/css/js.

+## HackKU
+We spent our entire last weekend participating in/winning HackKU.
+This took up around 48 hours of prime coding time that could have been spent building a Ruby on Rails minesweeper.
+But hey, three of our five teammembers won shiny new VR goggles.

+## Nathan and GitHub
+GitHub is tricky for our friend Nathan.
+He couldn't figure out how to get listed as a contributer.
+And even then, he somehow managed to commit under three different names.
+(Nichols Basement, Nathan Nichols, and natenichols).

+## Development
+Getting the front and back end to communicate using JSON has proven to be difficult.